PierreGrognet/ChIPseq_Workshop/.ipynb_checkpoints/qPCR-checkpoint.md

     + **Input** diluted 1/20 (normally it's the same for each antibody but you can test them all before selecting one).
 In triplicates
     + **IP Samples** diluted 1/20 (or adequate dilution).
 In triplicates
     + **Negative controls**: Replace DNA by H2O, do **two** wells only
-    + Make a plate reporter point (Known DNA concentration, always the same pair of antibodies between each plate) 🔴we do this?🔴
+    + Make a plate reporter point (Known DNA concentration, always the same pair of antibodies between each plate) (optional: useful to compare samples on different runs)

 * In total, for each primer pair: